RENCI/apsviz-timeseriesdb-ingest/README.md

 #### Create and Ingest Data Files

-To create and ingest the data files first run the command:
+#####To create and ingest the observation data files first run the command:

-python runIngest.py --ingestDir /data/DataIngesting/DAILY_INGEST/ --inputTask DataCreate
+python runIngest.py --ingestDir /data/DataIngesting/DAILY_INGEST/ --dateType obs --inputTask DataCreate

 This will create data files in /data/DataIngesting/DAILY_INGEST/.

 On Sterling, using k8s, the command would be:

-python runIngest.py --ingestDir /data/ast-run-ingester/ --inputTask DataCreate
+python runIngest.py --ingestDir /data/ast-run-ingester/ --dataType obs --inputTask DataCreate

 This will create data files in /data/ast-run-ingester/.

 The next step is to ingest the files by running the following command:

-python runIngest.py --ingestDir /data/DataIngesting/DAILY_INGEST/ --inputTask DataIngest
+python runIngest.py --ingestDir /data/DataIngesting/DAILY_INGEST/ --dataType obs --inputTask DataIngest

 On Sterling, using k8s, the command would be:

+python runIngest.py --ingestDir /data/ast-run-ingester/ --dataType obs --inputTask DataIngest

+This will ingest the data files, created in the above command, into the drf_gauge_data table in the database.

+#####To create and ingest the ADCIRC model data files first run the command:

+python runIngest.py --ingestDir /data/DataIngesting/DAILY_INGEST/ --dateType model --inputTask DataCreate

+This will create data files in /data/DataIngesting/DAILY_INGEST/.

+On Sterling, using k8s, the command would be:

+python runIngest.py --ingestDir /data/ast-run-ingester/ --dataType model --inputTask DataCreate

+This will create data files in /data/ast-run-ingester/.

+The next step is to ingest the files by running the following command:

+python runIngest.py --ingestDir /data/DataIngesting/DAILY_INGEST/ --dataType model --inputTask DataIngest

+On Sterling, using k8s, the command would be:

-python runIngest.py --ingestDir /data/ast-run-ingester/ --inputTask DataIngest
+python runIngest.py --ingestDir /data/ast-run-ingester/ --dataType model --inputTask DataIngest

 This will ingest the data files, created in the above command, into the drf_gauge_data table in the database.

 #### Add New Source